Fire District Assistance Programs

 • *This funding opportunity targets fire service partners in need of large PPE purchases due to certain circumstances as described in the scoring prioritization.
 For PPE purchases valuing $6,000 or less, please consider the VFA Phase 1 purchase opportunity through DNR Fire Cache, opening March 1, 2022.

-• Computer Grant Application - Requirements for Computer Grant and Computer Grant Application - DNR intends on awarding 55 fire districts/departments up to $4000 to be used toward computer equipment and/or computer related equipment.
+• Closed - Computer Grant Application - Requirements for Computer Grant and Computer Grant Application - DNR intends on awarding 55 fire districts/departments up to $4000 to be used toward computer equipment and/or computer related equipment.
 This Grant will be awarded through a scoring process based on information provided through the application process.
 The funding for this grant will be dispersed soon after awards and there will be no match requirement.

 Wildland Fire Training